-In the statements of functional expenses, the costs that are directly associated with a particular program or supporting service are charged to that functional category such as travel, consulting, advertising, outside services, processing fees, printing, event expenses, grants, shop PFF merchandise, and legal fees.
-Additionally, certain costs have been allocated among the programs and supporting services benefited based on staff time devoted to the functional areas such as salaries and wages, employee benefits, payroll taxes, accounting fees, depreciation and amortization, dues and subscriptions, insurance, meetings and conferences, miscellaneous expenses, occupancy, office supplies, postage, rent, software subscriptions, and telephone expenses.
+In the statements of functional expenses, the costs that are directly associated with a particular program or supporting service are charged to that functional category, such as travel, consulting, advertising, outside services, bank and processing fees, printing, event expenses, grants, shop PFF merchandise, legal fees, and interest expense.
+Additionally, certain costs have been allocated among the programs and supporting services benefited based on staff time devoted to the functional areas, such as salaries and wages, employee benefits, payroll taxes, accounting fees, depreciation and amortization, dues and subscriptions, insurance, internet service, meetings and conferences, miscellaneous expenses, occupancy, office supplies, postage, rent, software subscriptions, and telephone expenses.
 The statements of functional expenses present natural classification detail of expenses by function.